Da'Norris Searcy: Professional career

+Pre-draft

 Searcy attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 On March 31, 2011, Searcy participated at North Carolina's pro day and attempted to improve his 40-yard dash (4.50s), 20-yard dash (2.68s), 10-yard dash (1.62s), and broad jump (10'5").
 At the conclusion of the pre-draft process, Searcy was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked as the second best strong safety in the draft by DraftScout.com.